 This Committee is concerned with how the New York metropolitan region can become more competitive for jobs and residents.
 It has undertaken comparative analyses of public infrastructure important to business activities and completed a project on the impact of “green” policies on the competitiveness of New York City.
 Early in 2013 the Committee released a scorecard on the competiveness of the New York region in attracting educated and talented workers, and the staff will be updating that scorecard in future years.

 Steven M. Polan, Co-Chair

-This committee focuses on the finances of the Metropolitan Transportation Authority and the Port Authority of New York and New Jersey.
-The Committee recently oversaw a report on the financing of the MTA’s capital program and ways to balance its operating budget.
-In the summer of 2015, the ad hoc Port Authority Committee which had conducted work on the Authority’s budgeting process and the profitability of the PATH and maritime port operations was merged into the Transportation Committee.
-Work is now in progress on options for the unfunded MTA capital plan and on tax policy with respect to services under the jurisdiction of the NYC Taxi and Limousine Commission.
+This committee focuses on the finances of New York’s transportation infrastructure, including the City, State, and public authorities such as the Metropolitan Transportation Authority, the New York State Thruway Authority, and the Port Authority of New York and New Jersey.
+The Committee has tracked changes in the State budget related to the MTA’s capital program and the Thruway’s replacement of the Tappan Zee Bridge.
+The Committee has also advocated for the expansion of design-build procurement to the City of New York.
+In the summer of 2015, the ad hoc Port Authority Committee, which had conducted work on the Authority’s budgeting process and the profitability of the PATH and maritime port operations, was merged into the Transportation Committee.
+Work is now in progress on chronicling the MTA’s Access-a-Ride program for paratransit service and will offer policy options for increasing the program’s efficiency and effectiveness.

 Economic Development & Housing

 Mark Willis, Co-Chair